Charles1729/Asymptomatic/README.md

 7. Open the new file.
 The first line should say something about "size(0cm);".
 Adjust this according to how big you want the diagram to be.
 8. Enjoy!

+# Product
+See demo.txt above for some idea of what the product of this program does specifically, and how it formats things.

 # Oh no!
 There's something weird/wrong/error with my exported file!
 ~~Deal with it~~ Shoot me a quick email at charleszhang1729 (at) gmail (dot) com or DM me on Discord (at) contabulator (preferred) with the following:
 - What file you fed into the program and what it spat out;